vinhbui2430/Cryptography/README.md

 ## Week 3

-Implement extended Euclidean algorithm to find the multiplicative inverse of a number in $GF{2^10}$
+Implement extended Euclidean algorithm to find the multiplicative inverse of a number in $GF{2^{10}}$

+## Week 4

+Implement RC4 algorithm to encode message stream m="cryptography"